-If you’re pregnant, you might notice you have more trouble sleeping than usual.
+If you are pregnant, you might notice you have more trouble sleeping than usual.
 Research suggests that 46% to 78% of pregnant women experience sleep disorders.
 By the third trimester, nearly 80% of women experience insomnia.
-Naturally, many women experiencing these sleep problems seek out ways to manage them so they can improve their sleep quality.
+Naturally, many pregnant people experiencing these sleep problems seek out ways to manage them so they can improve their sleep quality.

 Melatonin is a naturally occurring hormone produced by the brain that promotes sleep.
-Melatonin supplements are often marketed as sleep aids, so pregnant women with sleep problems might be curious about them as a potential remedy.
+Melatonin supplements are often marketed as sleep aids, so pregnant people might be curious about them as a potential remedy for sleep problems.
 Learn more about the research surrounding melatonin and pregnancy, as well as other useful strategies for improving sleep while pregnant.

 The Role of Melatonin During Pregnancy

 Naturally occurring melatonin appears to play a role in pregnancy, although more research is needed to fully understand how the hormone operates in this context.
 A pregnant woman’s melatonin can cross the placenta and bind to receptors in a fetus, suggesting melatonin levels impact an unborn baby.
 Additional melatonin may also be produced locally within the placenta.
 Melatonin levels in a placenta are highest during the first trimester.
 A pregnant woman’s melatonin levels increase after 24 weeks of pregnancy and again at 32 weeks.

 Research suggests a woman’s melatonin levels may influence her ability to become and stay pregnant.
 One study found that night shift workers with disrupted melatonin levels are more likely to experience infertility and miscarriages.
 Melatonin promotes fertility by improving ovarian function and ovulation.
 Additionally, melatonin helps an embryo implant itself in the uterus and begin to grow.